-The Tarleton Fellowship is awarded to a deserving graduate student majoring in plant pathology at a university in the United States.
+The Tarleton Fellowship is given to a deserving APS graduate student member majoring in plant pathology at a university in the United States.
 The purpose is to support graduate education in plant pathology and can be used as a stipend for research expenses, books, research, summer internships (industry, other research labs, etc.) and/or for equipment necessary to the recipient’s thesis research.
-The annual award is expected to be $1,000.
-The award can be made for either one or two years.

 Letter of Intent